 Approximately 80 million Americans have some form of heart disease.
 The three risk factors for heart attacks are high cholesterol, high blood pressure and excessive weight.
-Saint Francis Medical Center in Cape Girardeau offers heart and health screenings, risk assessments, and advice to help you prevent heart disease.
+Saint Francis Medical Center in Cape Girardeau offers health screenings, risk assessments, and advice to help you prevent heart disease.

 Diet and Nutrition

 Our primary care physicians can suggest the proper diet to prevent heart disease.
 In addition, the Heart Hospital offers two programs to help build and maintain a healthy heart: